-- the purchase is made by a Customer from a Merchant using the "Pay with Revolut" checkout; and - the purchase is not for an excluded product.
+- the purchase is made by a Customer from a Merchant using "Revolut Pay"; and - the purchase is not for an excluded product.

-A purchase made using the "Pay with Revolut" checkout means an Instant Transfer made by a Customer to a Merchant in an online checkout, as described in the Personal and Business terms which govern your account.
-Any other Instant Transfers (e.g. one made by you to a merchant via the Revolut app) is not covered by this Policy.
+A purchase made using "Revolut Pay" means an Instant Transfer made by a Customer to a Merchant in an online checkout, as described in the Personal and Business terms which govern your account.
+Any other Instant Transfers (e.g. one made by you to a merchant via the Revolut app) are not covered by this Policy.